 One Normal Ave., Montclair

 Edwin E. Aldrin Astronomical Center

-Voorhees State Park, Lebanon Township, NJ
+Voorhees State Park, Lebanon Township

 Robert A. Schommer Astronomical Observatory